the-nonlinearity/docker-compose-rest-react-boilerplate/README.md

     docker-compose run -u root --rm backend bash -c "coverage run -m pytest && coverage report -m" docker-compose run -u root --rm backend bash -c "flake8"

-## Assumptions and Things to note

-This is by no means a perfect implementation.
-The number of models are being kept as lean as possible to achieve the required minimum outcomes.
-In a normal scenario there would be a lot more supporting information captured along with the current information.

-No attempt is being made to secure the endpoints, it is assumed these are private behind some sort of authentication as would normally be the case.

-Not all field and form validation are being considered for lack of exact specs like for example the integer range which could be provided to XP rewards.